 Another unique art piece in Las Cruces is the recycled roadrunner.
 Perched above Interstate 10 on the west side of town is a 20-foot-tall sculpture of the state bird, constructed from old tennis shoes, CDs, and other castoffs.
 (And unlike the cartoon character, this roadrunner is confident about his life choices back in Albuquerque.)

-4. Enjoy The Local Cuisine
+5. Local Cuisine

 One of the tastiest reasons to visit the Land of Enchantment is that green chile is available everywhere.
 The delicious peppers are added to all types of cuisine — cheeseburgers, sushi, pizza — anything goes in the Chile Capital of the World!
 In addition to La Posta de Mesilla, we love the tacos al carbon and salsa bar at Andele Restaurante and the green chile enchilada plate at La Nueva Casita (be sure to try the guacamole sauce).
 And be sure to try the New Mexican sundae at Caliche’s that tops creamy frozen custard with spicy green chiles and salty pecans.

-5. Tour New Mexico State University
+6. New Mexico State University

 Established nearly a quarter of a century before New Mexico became a state, New Mexico State University is the oldest public institution of higher education in the Land of Enchantment.
 In addition to winding your way past red-roofed halls and wandering through the Corbett Center Student Union, pop into the University Museum of Anthropology, let the Zuhl Museum collection rock your world, or enjoy an event at the Pan Am Center.
 And no self-respecting agriculture school in southern New Mexico would be complete without a Chile Pepper Institute!